Additional 10% off all orders placed online with code:

 Table of Contents

-The world of custom apparel printing has seen a surge in popularity for both Direct to Garment (DTG) and Direct to Film (DTF) printing methods.
+The world of custom branded apparel printing has seen a surge in popularity for both Direct to Garment (DTG) and Direct to Film (DTF) printing methods.
 These two techniques offer unique advantages and challenges, making them suitable for different business needs.
-In this blog post, we’ll dive into the details of each method, compare their pros and cons, and help you decide which is best for your custom printing business.
+While we’ll dive into the details of each here, you can also check out a comprehensive guide to t-shirt printing methods for a broader look at all available options.

 What is Direct to Garment (DTG) Printing?